vdaita/superdocs-python/README.md

 3. Writing code changes
 4. Editing the code changes for accuracy.

-Ideally, these should be as customizable as possible, with there being the ability to swap out different as
+Ideally, these should be as customizable as possible, with there being the ability to swap out different output processing functions and models at will.